stIncMale/stincmale.github.io/_posts/2020-05-17-parallelism-vs-concurrency.markdown

 ## [](#parallelism){:.slink}Parallelism {#parallelism}
 <div class="info-block" markdown="1">
-**Parallelism** &mdash; a term referring to techniques used to speedup execution by doing *independent* actions on multiple *independently* working processing units at the same physical time[^1], a.k.a. simultaneously.
+**Parallelism** &mdash; a term referring to techniques used to speedup execution by doing *independent* actions on multiple *independently* working processing units at the same physical time, a.k.a. simultaneously[^1].
 Such actions are referred to as being done in parallel.
 </div>

 This does not mean that the processing units must be completely independent,